from-explore/Porto/README.md

 - An Action MAY retrieves data from Tasks and pass data to another Task.
 - Actions MAY return data to the Controller.
 - Actions SHOULD NOT return a response. (the Controller job is to return a response).
-- An Action SHOULD NOT call another Action.
-Because this doesn't make logical sense.
+- An Action CAN call another Action alongside calling Tasks. (when performing a large Action, you most likely find yourself in need to call multiple Actions).
 - Actions are mainly used from Controllers.
-However, they can be used from Events, Commands or other Classes.
-But they SHOULD NOT be used from other Actions or from Tasks.
+However, they can be used from Actions, Events, Commands and/or other Classes.
+But they SHOULD NOT be used from from Tasks.
 - Every Action SHOULD have only a single function named `run()`.